-Kelsey joins the Sharks for his first season as Equipment Manager Assistant, coming to San Jose after a year as the Assistant Equipment Manager for the San Diego Gulls of the AHL.
-Prior to his position in San Diego, Kelsey spent two years as Head Equipment Manager of the Wichita Falls Warriors of the NAHL.
+Kelsey enters his second season as Equipment Manager Assistant with the Sharks.
+Previously, Ryan served as the Assistant Equipment Manager for the San Diego Gulls of the AHL for one season, and spent two years as Head Equipment Manager of the Wichita Falls Warriors of the NAHL.
 The Orange, California native logged three seasons as a locker room attendant with the Anaheim Ducks, starting in 2017, and now resides in Willow Glen.